mindriot101/k2varcat/README.md

 Site
 ----

-The site is static html rendered by [this render script](https://github.com/mindriot101/k2varcat/blob/master/render.py) into the `build` directory.
+The site is static html rendered by [Frozen-Flask](http://pythonhosted.org/Frozen-Flask/) into the `build` directory.
 This name is configurable at the command line.

 Each image is embedded in the page directly for simplicity.